-If you average the two figures reported by these sources, you’d get an average cost of $674 per year.
 So that gives us some idea as to what homeowners in Washington are paying, on average, for their home insurance coverage.
 But how much might you pay?
 Here are some factors that might determine that.

 Factors That Affect the Price

 As mentioned earlier, there are several variables that can affect the cost of a home insurance policy.
 The size of the deductible and the type of coverage are two factors that have the most influence on the cost.
 But there are others as well.